How to disinfect toys and keep your child’s play area clean and free of germs, grime, and dirt.

 Be sure to always read the safety instructions on disinfectants and don’t mix chemicals together as that can be dangerous.
 Make sure you do not mix bleach with anything other than water to prevent inhaling poisonous gasses.

 Stuffed animals and plush toys often come with a care label which should be checked before cleaning.
 Many stuffed animals will be labeled as hand wash only.

-Hand Washing: Use a mild detergent, scented or unscented is fine, but unscented is better, and mix it with some water in a bowl.
-Then take a clean c loth and dip it into your detergent mixture.
-Wipe down the stuffed animal using circular motions.
-When the stuffed animal is all soapy, clean off the rag with water and wipe off any soap residue off the stuffed animal.
+Use a mild detergent, scented or unscented is fine, but unscented is better, and mix it with some water in a bowl.
+Then take a clean cloth and dip it into your detergent mixture.
+Wipe down the stuffed animal needing circular motions.
+When the stuffed animal is all soapy, clean off the rag with water and wipe any soap residue off the stuffed animal.
 Air dry your plush toy in the sun or inside your home.